-The standard (p-type) RB method yields a significant Online speedup relative to the expensive Boussinesq truth FE solves (one truth solve requires 239 seconds); nevertheless, these p-type RB computations are still rather expensive due to the $O(N^4)$ complexity of the RB error bound for quadratically nonlinear problems.
-The hp-POD/Greedy method of this paper provides a significant additional speedup in the hp-RB Online stage due to the direct control of $N{\rm max}$ and hence reduction in N: Online p-type RB calculation of the output and error bound with N=72 basis functions requires 6.48 seconds, whereas Online hp-RB calculation of the output and error bound with M=45 subdomains and N=45 requires only 0.845 seconds.
-Of course Offline cost and Online storage are larger for the hp-RB than for the standard RB: the Offline stage requires about 69 hours for the hp-RB and only about 5.2 hours for the standard RB; the Online Dataset requires 2.3 Gbytes for the hp-RB and only 481 Mbytes for the standard RB.
+The standard (p-type) RB method yields a significant Online speedup relative to the expensive Boussinesq truth FE solves (one truth solve requires 239 seconds); nevertheless, these p-type RB computations are still rather expensive due to the $O(N^4)$ complexity of the RB error bound for quadratically non-linear problems.
+The hp-POD/Greedy method of this article provides a significant additional speedup in the hp-RB Online stage due to the direct control of $N{\text{max}}$ and hence reduction in N: Online p-type RB calculation of the output and error bound with N = 72 basis functions requires 6.48 seconds, whereas Online hp-RB calculation of the output and error bound with M = 45 subdomains and N = 45 requires only 0.845 seconds.
+Of course, Offline cost and Online storage are larger for the hp-RB than for the standard RB; the Online Dataset requires 2.3 GB for the hp-RB and only 481 MB for the standard RB.

-We finally note that the additional splitting step ("insurance") was invoked for ten subdomains for the hp-POD/Greedy computation, and the average of N{\max,B^m} , $1 \le m \le M$, is 40.1.
-This suggest that ε{tol}^1 in this case was reasonably well chosen with respect to the target \overline{N} .
+We finally note that the additional splitting step ('insurance') was invoked for 10 subdomains for the hp-POD/Greedy computation, and the average of $N{\max,B^m}$ , $1 \le m \le M$ , is 40.1.
+This suggests that $\epsilon{tol}^1$ in this case was reasonably well chosen with respect to the target $\overline{N}$ .

-A Proof of Lemma 1
+Appendix A. Proof of Lemma 4.1